Saima Qureshi

-Samia Qureshi is a Pakistan actress.
+Saima Qureshi (born 8 November 1978) is a Pakistani actress.
 She is known for her roles in dramas Amanat, Bandhay Aik Dor Say, Nand, Deewar-e-Shab and Ishq Hai.

 Early life

-Saima was born in 1978 on 8 November in Karachi, Pakistan.
-She completed her studies from University of Karachi.
-Saima's mother Rozina Qureshi was a film actress and her father Riffat Qureshi was a sound specialist of movies.
+Saima was born on 8 November 1978 in Karachi, Pakistan.
+She completed her early education in Karachi and graduated from University of Karachi.
+Saima's mother Rozina was a film actress and her father Riffat Qureshi was a sound specialist of movies.

 Career

-Saima made her debut as an actress on PTV in 1990s.
+Saima made her debut as an actress on PTV (Pakistan Television) in the 1995.
 She was noted for her roles in dramas Harjaee, Chahatein, Tujh Pe Qurban, Mann Ka Bhanwar, Talluq and Dil Ki Dehleez Par.
 Then she also appeared in dramas Jithani, Khushboo Ka Ghar, Tootay Huway Taray, Cheekh, Deewar-e-Shab and Choti Choti Batain.
-Since then she appeared in dramas Resham Gali Ki Husna, Nand, Bandhay Aik Dor Say, Ek Jhoota Lafz Mohabbat, Ishq Hai and Amanat.
+Since then she has appeared in dramas Resham Gali Ki Husna, Nand, Bandhay Aik Dor Say, Ek Jhoota Lafz Mohabbat, Ishq Hai and Amanat.

 Personal life

 Saima is married and actor Daniyal Khan is her son.
-Saima's aunt Afshan Qureshi is an actress and her uncle Abid Qureshi was an actor and her cousin Faysal Quraishi is also an actor.
+Saima's aunt Afshan Qureshi is an actress and her uncle Abid Qureshi was an actor as is her cousin Faysal Quraishi.